 I still love my job, though. 😉

 4. I wish I’d taken this blog-based business course.

-One of the best resources I know of to help you build a blog-based business is the Blog Smarter program from Biz Mavens.
+One of the best resources I know of to help you build a blog-based business is the Blog Smarter program.
 The program is only available a few times a year, so be sure to follow Jeni to find out when the next opportunity comes around.